Funding & Admissions

 Funding

-• A meeting to discuss support needs and outcomes.
+• A planning meeting to discuss support needs and intended outcomes

-Visits support planning but do not guarantee a place.
+Visits support decision-making but do not guarantee a placement.

 Suitability, Capacity & Safety.